Employer of Record (EOR) in Nepal

 Features of Native Teams EOR Services in Nepal

-Native Teams ensures both businesses and individuals can establish compliant employment arrangements in Nepal.
+Native Teams ensures businesses establish compliant employment arrangements in Nepal.
 We handle all legal documentation, making it easy to hire or work locally.

 Businesses can rely on us to handle contracts and employee records, while individuals benefit from an easy setup of compliant documentation.
 We ensure all processes meet Nepalese legal standards.

-For businesses paying employees or individuals receiving payments from international clients, we offer secure and accurate payroll processing.
+For businesses paying employees, we offer secure and accurate payroll processing.
 Taxes and contributions are managed in line with Nepalese laws.

 Businesses can offer their teams statutory benefits such as health insurance and pensions, and individuals enjoy access to the same essential protections.
 We manage the administration to keep everything compliant.